What Happens During a Cybersecurity Risk Audit?

 Once the testing is complete, the white hat professional will report back with their findings.

-This is an invaluable part of a cybersecurity risk audit and gives businesses an insight into how hackers behave and the methods they use specific to their business when attempting to breach the company’s data.
+This is an invaluable part of IT security management and risk assessment and gives businesses an insight into how hackers behave and the methods they use specific to their business when attempting to breach the company’s data.

 Gap Analysis (optional)